LiveHelperChat/doc/docs/canned.md

 ## Permission

-For operator to be able edit all canned message he has to have
+For operator to be able edit canned message he has to have this permission

-> 'chat', 'administratecannedmsg'
+> 'lhchat', 'administratecannedmsg'

+For operator to be able to see global ones he has to have in addition this permission

+> 'lhcannedmsg', 'see_global'

-For operators to have personal canned messages, to them have to be assigned this permission.
+For operators to have personal canned messages, to them have to be assigned this permission

+> 'lhuser', 'personalcannedmsg'

+For operators to be able to use canned messages module in chat window this permission is required

-> 'lhuser','personalcannedmsg'
+> 'lhcannedmsg', 'use'